Wall powers Wizards past Cavaliers

 Wittman’s job security came into question during the Wizards’ dismal start.
 For at least one night, they looked every bit the team that won 46 games last season and advanced to the second round of the playoffs.

-Wittman went extra small in the fourth, with three guards and no player over 6 feet 9 inces.
-Marcin Gortat, despite piling up 15 points and 11 rebounds, did not enter in the fourth until 2:47 remained.
+Wittman went extra small in the fourth with three guards and no player over 6 feet 9.
+Center Marcin Gortat, despite piling up 15 points and 11 rebounds, didn’t enter in the fourth until 2:47 remained.

-The Wizards did not wait until the fourth to push the tempo - Wall did that all night.
+The Wizards didn’t wait until the fourth to push the tempo - Wall did that all night.
 He added 10 assists (and five turnovers) while producing the Wizards’ first 30-point game of the season.

-It has been a miserable start to the season for Wall, who began the game shooting 39 percent.
-His 21 points by halftime were more than he scored in all but two of the Wizards’ first 14 games.
+It has been a miserable start to the season for Wall, who began the night shooting 39 percent.
+His 21 points by halftime Tuesday were more than he scored in all but two of the Wizards’ first 14 games.

 The Wizards led by as many as 22 in the third quarter - the Cavaliers’ largest deficit of the season - but guard Matthew Dellavedova scored 10 points in the third to bring them back.

-His three-pointer with a minute left pulled Cleveland within 78-67, but Bradley Beal and Wall consistently made big shots to keep the Cavs at bay.
+His 3-pointer with a minute left pulled Cleveland within 78-67, but guard Bradley Beal and Wall consistently made big shots to keep the Cavs at a distance.

-Beal scored 18 points, including 13 in the second half, while Wall finally enjoyed a bit of a reprieve.
-Wall has not hidden during his struggles, in fact he has been doing the exact opposite.
+Beal scored 18 points, including 13 in the second half while Wall finally enjoyed a bit of a reprieve.
+Wall has not hidden during his struggles, in fact he’s doing the exact opposite.

 “I read everything, I hear everything that people say, because I like it,” Wall said.
 “You’ve got to take the criticism if you’re going to take the praise.”

-Kevin Love had eight points and eight rebounds, and J.R.
+Forward Kevin Love had eight points and eight rebounds Tuesday, and guard J.R.
 Smith added 13 points.
-The two combined to shoot 5-for-24 and the Cavaliers never led after falling in a 10-0 hole in the first three minutes.
+The two combined to shoot 5-for-24 as the Cavaliers never led after falling in a 10-0 hole in the first three minutes.

 “They beat us from beginning to end,” James said.
 “They beat us in every facet of the game, right from the beginning.
 Their pace, their speed, their ability to get the ball up the floor really caused us problems tonight.”